kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/XXXX-support-heterogeneous-workloads-statefulsets-deployments.md

 Pods that do not match the scope are ignored by this specific VPA instance.

-### Risks and Mitigations
+## Risks and Mitigations

-#### 1. Spec Divergence
+### 1. Boot-up Resource Gap
-**Risk**: A Pod's role may not be known at creation time.
-Therefore, every new Pod matches the Deployment pod spec and only promotes to "Leader" (and the corresponding VPA profile) after the application starts and wins an election.
+**Risk**: A Pod's role is unknown at creation time.
+Consequently, every new Pod boots with the default Deployment spec resources and only becomes a "Leader" (requiring higher resources) after the application starts and wins an election.

-**Consequence**: There is an unavoidable window between Election and VPA Actuation where the new Leader is running with default pod spec resources.
+**Consequence**: There is an unavoidable time window between the Election (Role Change) and the VPA Actuation where the new Leader runs without leader sized resources.

-##### Mitigation

-**Safe Baseline Requests**: Users must configure the Deployment.spec.template.resources.requests to be a "Safe Floor"—sufficient to handle the application's boot sequence and the initial election workload without crashing.
+**Mitigation**: Users must configure the Deployment.spec.template.resources.requests to be a "Safe Floor"—sufficient to handle the application's boot sequence and the initial election workload.

-**Reactive Resizing**: The VPA Updater will detect the role=leader label transition and perform an In-Place Update to increase capacity to the "Leader Profile".
-This feature relies on the **[In-Place Update of Pod Resources](https://github.com/kubernetes/enhancements/issues/1287)** feature.
-The VPA must be configured to use `updateMode: Auto` with `minReplicas: 1` (or equivalent in-place policy) to ensure the Leader is resized **without restart**, preserving its leadership lease.
+### 2. Disruptive Updates
+**Risk**: VPA can apply resource changes by evicting the pod.
+For a kubernetes lease based leader, eviction causes immediate failover.

+**Failure Mode**: If VPA evicts the leader to resize it, the pod loses leadership.
+A new pod becomes leader, VPA detects it needs resizing, and evicts it.
+This creates an infinite failover loop.

+**Mitigation**: In-Place Updates & Guardrails To support the "Leader" use case, VPA must be configured to resize without restart.

+Admission Warnings: The VPA Admission Webhook will validate VPAScope objects upon creation.
+If a user sets updateMode: Recreate while using a scope (which implies high-availability/singleton targeting), the webhook will return a warning, alerting the user to the risk of failover loops

+In-Place Reliance: This architecture depends on the in place updates of pod resources (Currently inPlaceOrRecreate).
+Once [#8818](https://github.com/kubernetes/autoscaler/pull/8818) is merged the inPlace update mode is the recommended policy for this feature.

+Eviction Guardrail (minReplicas): Users must configure minReplicas: 1 (or use a restrictive PodDisruptionBudget).
+This acts as a safety latch: if an In-Place update is not possible, the VPA is blocked from falling back to eviction, preventing the failover loop.

-#### 2. Conflicting Targets (Overlap & Precedence)
+### 3. Conflicting Targets (Overlap & Precedence)
-**Context:** Historically, VPA behavior was undefined if multiple VPA objects targeted the same workload.
-However, with AEP-8026 moving configuration parameters (e.g., Safety Margins, History Length) to the VPA Custom Resource, users will increasingly require multiple VPA objects to apply different scaling policies to different subsets of a single Deployment.
+**Context:** Multiple VPA objects can target the same workload.

 **Risk:** A Pod might match multiple Active VPAs simultaneously.
 For example, a pod labeled `role=leader` matches both a global VPA (Selector: `nil`) and a specific VPA (Selector: `role=leader`).